When Should A Child First Go To The Dentist?

 When should my child first visit the dentist?

-The NHS recommends going to your dentist when your child’s first milk teeth erupt (the medical term for growing through the gums).
+The NHS recommends going to your dentist when your baby’s first milk teeth erupt (the medical term for growing through the gums).
 As well as checking over these first tiny teeth, your dentist can help them feel comfortable and familiar in the dentist’s chair and get to used to being in the dental practice.
+It’s important that prior to this, you’ve helped your baby used to teeth brushing.
 Our team is trained in caring for kids and has lots of tricks and tips for getting little ones settled and relaxed.

 Why should I take them to the dentist?